 The Department of Political Science offers the Bachelor of Arts (B.A.) degree.
 The department also offers the Master of Arts (M.A.) in political science and the Master of Public Administration (M.P.A.).

 Faculty: Professor Krueger, chairperson.
-Professors Krueger, Moakley, and Petro; Associate Professor Hutchison, Johnson, Pearson-Merkowitz; Assistant Professors Jomaa, Leedahl, Ley, Parker, and Xu; Professors Emeriti Hamilton, Killilea, Leduc, Rothstein, Stein, Tyler, Wood, and Zucker.
+Professors Krueger, Moakley, and Petro; Associate Professor Hutchison, Johnson, Pearson-Merkowitz, and Xu; Assistant Professors Jomaa, Leedahl, Ley, Parker, and Rundlett; Professors Emeriti Hamilton, Killilea, Leduc, Rothstein, Stein, Tyler, and Wood.

 A total of 120 credits is required for graduation.
 At least 42 of these must be in courses numbered 300 or above.

 The Minor.
 In addition to fulfilling all the basic requirements for a minor (see Minor Fields of Study), students declaring a minor in political science must earn 20 credits includng PSC 113 (4 cr.), 116 (4 cr.), either 210 or 211 (4 cr.), and any two other political science courses at the 300 level (4 cr.) or above.

 Political Science and Engineering Program.
 The College of Engineering and the Department of Political Science have established a curriculum that allows for the completion of the two degrees and a public-sector internship in five years.